 In the fashion world, new clothing designs are presented in the form of hand-drawn sketches before being chosen to go into production.
 Designers start with a croquis, a quick sketch of the traditional fashion figure that serves as the basis for the design of clothing and accessories, then add color and details to the garments.
-This is a basic course in making a designer’s sketch, in which students work from live models to learn drawing skills, fundamental anatomy, and the dynamics of movement in preparation for producing fashion illustrations.
+This is a basic course in making a designer’s sketch, in which students learn drawing skills, fundamental anatomy, and the dynamics of movement in preparation for producing fashion illustrations.
 Attention is given to both the fashion figure and human proportions.
 Prerequisites: none.

 Course Length - Online 9 weeks, On Campus 12 weeks